 A checklist is included in this handbook to help you with the arrangements you will need to make prior to your travel and what will be needed to obtain reimbursement upon your return from travel status.

-The following paragraphs briefly describe three Shoreline Community College forms that you may need in processing your travel requests and reimbursements:
+The following paragraphs briefly describe Shoreline Community College forms that you may need in processing your travel requests and reimbursements:

-NOTE: The only way to have registration paid is by an approved travel requisition form (TR), which will cut down on duplicate payments.
+NOTE: The preferred way to have registration paid is by an approved travel requisition form (TR), which will cut down on duplicate payments.
 Also, mileage only within Washington state does not require a travel requisition form, however it does require a Travel Expense Voucher after your trip.

 Upon return from travel status you must submit a Travel Expense Voucher within three days, for travel within the United States, and within ten days for international travel, for reimbursement of those expenses itemized on the Travel Requisition Form.
 All vicinity travel should be reported monthly.
 It is important that you save your receipts as receipts are required for all expenses.
 Lodging cannot be reimbursed without an original detailed hotel/motel receipt showing that full payment has been made.
 It is advised that “express hotel checkout” be avoided, and that you check out at the hotel office, so that you may obtain a receipt that shows full payment (zero balance).